RubixML/ML/README.md

 ```

 ### Polynomial Expander
 This Transformer will generate polynomial features up to and including the specified degree.
-Polynomial expansion is often used to fit data to a non-linear curve using a linear Estimator.
+Polynomial expansion is often used to fit data that is non-linear using a linear Estimator such as [Ridge](#ridge).

 ##### Continuous *Only*